atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 There are multiple bottlenecks here, let's try to unwind some of those that has to do with config and settings first.

+### Give access to priority

-#### Give access to priority threading and memory
+This will give your user access to prioritize threading and memory locking, which is better for performance.

 -   Add yourself to group `audio` on the raspberry
-    Then edit file `/etc/security/limits.conf` and put this at the end
+-   Then edit file `/etc/security/limits.conf` and put this at the end

 ```bash
 @audio   -  rtprio      99